bow-swift/bow/README.md

 - `BowBrightFutures`: module to provide an integration with BrightFutures.
 - `BowRx`: module to provide an integration with RxSwift.

-Bow is available using CocoaPods and Carthage.
+Bow is available using CocoaPods, Carthage and Swift Package Manager.

 ### CocoaPods